rabeehcv/React-Project/Notes.md

 `<section>` is often used to divide the content of a page into sections, such as chapters, headers, footers, or any other thematic grouping.
 Unlike `<main>`, `<section>` can be nested within other `<section>` elements, and it's used to create hierarchical structures within the document.

+### JavaScript Keywords
+The 'export' JavaScript keyword makes this function accessible outside of this file.
+The 'default' keyword tells other files using your code that it’s the main function in your file.

 ## UseEffect

 useEffect() is a hook in React that allows you to perform side effects in function components.
 Side effects can include data fetching, subscriptions, or manually changing the DOM in React components.